CLARIAH/mediasuite-blog/_posts/2018-07-11-Clariah-annotation-expert-meeting.md

 ---
 layout: post
 title: "CLARIAH Expert Meeting on Video Annotation Interoperability."
 introduction: "CLARIAH had the pleasure to organize a two-day face-to-face expert meeting and workshop that aimed to improve annotation interoperability within the CLARIAH infrastructure as well as with external annotation tools.
-The meeting took place on July 12-13 in Amsterdam.."
+The meeting took place on July 12-13 in Amsterdam."
 date: 2018-07-11
 ---